MorganJBradford/AnimalShelterApi.Solution/README.md

 }
 ```

 If you are using a server other than the default server, you will need to change the Port number.
-Otherwise, we will update the code to put in our database information and password.
-Replace "\[database_name]" with the "animal_shelter_api" and "\[password]" with your password. **Again this is private and should be included in a .gitignore.** The final result should be similar to the following:
+Otherwise, we will update the code to put in our database information, password, and jwt web-token secret.
+Replace "\[database_name]" with the "animal_shelter_api" and "\[password]" with your password.
+Your web-token secret will require a string of 32 characters [here is a random string generator](https://www.browserling.com/tools/random-string). **Again this is private and should be included in a .gitignore.** The final result should be similar to the following:

 ```
 {